-Focusing on land fragmentation in Kigezi, Kagambirwe (1972) indentifies its causes in the laws of inheritance, polygamy, land gifting and the nature of initial land acquisition.
-He explains the advantages and limitations of land fragmentation and the ways through which they affect production, productivity and animal husbandry.2 Kagambirwe,2 J. Kigula,4 M.T.
-Mushanga,5 bring out the extremities of land struggles in Kigezi and their tends.
-Kagambirwe exposes the homicides from land conflicts between 1960-1969.6 What he does not explain is the indispensability of that land and the politics that arises from that land.
-It has to be underlined that such a plot of land is the means of livelihood for the household.
+Focusing on land fragmentation in Kigezi, Kagambirwe (1972) identifies its causes in the laws of inheritance, polygamy, land gifting and the nature of initial land acquisition.
+He explains the advantages and limitations of land fragmentation and the ways through which they affect production, productivity and animal husbandry.
+Kagambirwe, Kigula, Mushanga, bring out the extremities of land struggles in Kigezi and their trends.
+Kagambirwe exposes the homicides as a result of land conflicts between 1960 and 1969.
+What he does not explain is the indispensability of that land and the politics that arises from it.
+It has to be underlined that a plot of land is the means of livelihood for the household.
 So, whoever threatens to deprive them of such land is a danger to their social existence and is resisted by all means.
-Such attempts to encroach on it also constitute a great challenge to manhood of the head of the household, which provokes belligerent responses.
-Contrary to the historical reality, Kigula restricts the genesis of settled agriculture in Kigezi to colonialism.7
+Such attempts to encroach on it also constitute a great challenge to the authority, and implicitly the manhood, of the head of the household, which provokes belligerent responses.
+Contrary to the historical reality, Kigula restricts the genesis of settled agriculture in Kigezi to colonialism.

-Another discourse, the land tenure security discourse, locates the causes of the agrarian crisis to be due to customary land tenure.
-It decries this form of tenure as an impediment to inter alia individual land security, agricultural improvement, land sales, commercial production and bank loans.
-Its political project is to transform the different land tenure systems to freehold tenure system.
-This freehold titling was a post World War II colonial project for East Africa.8 The colonial authorities attempted to implement it on pilot projects in selected areas of Kigezi and Ankole due to peasant resistance.
-Within few years of implementation, Kigezi was acclaimed as the only district, which fulfilled the government's criteria for this exercise.
-Despite this acclamation and glorification, it did not resolve the agrarian crisis in Kigezi.
-This was because of the technicalities of the solution.
+The land tenure security literary discourse attributes the agrarian crisis to customary land tenure.
+It decries this form of tenure as an impediment to, inter alia, individual land security, agricultural improvement, land sales, commercial production and bank loans.
+Its political project is to transform the different land tenure systems to freehold tenure system (refer to the MISR - Wisconsin study [1989] for a critique).
+This freehold titling was a post-World War II colonial project for East Africa.7 The colonial authorities attempted to implement it on pilot projects in selected areas of Kigezi and Ankole due to peasant resistance.
+Within a few years of implementation, Kigezi was acclaimed as the only district which fulfilled the government's criteria for this exercise.
+Despite this acclamation and glorification, it did not resolve the agrarian crisis in Kigezi.8 This was because of the technicalities pertaining to the solution.